solodev/google-custom-search/README.md

 # Google Custom Search

-Adding search to your website, powered by Google's [Custom Search Engine](https://cse.google.com/cse/), adds a powerful dimension to your website.
+Adding search to your website, provided by Google's [Custom Search Engine](https://cse.google.com/cse/), adds a powerful dimension to your website.
 [Solodev](https://www.solodev.com/) takes it a step further with some professional styling, making your search bar/page looks as good as the results it delivers while maintaining a fully responsive nature.

 ## Tutorial